berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 ## High-performance GPUs

-Additional GPUs have been obtained by the Steinhardt, Song, and Yu lab groups.
+Additional GPUs have been obtained by several faculty research groups.
 Most of these GPUs have higher performance (either speed or GPU memory) than our standard GPUs.

-Members of the lab group have priority access to the GPUs of their group.
+Members of each group have priority access to the GPUs of their group.
 Other SCF users can submit jobs that use these GPUs but those jobs will be preempted (killed) if higher-priority jobs need access to the GPUs.
 Jobs are cancelled when preemption happens.
 If you want your job to be automatically started again (i.e., started from the beginning)